gaehlerm/SoftwareEngineering/README.md

 	return "I"
 ```

+This is perfectly viable code in TDD.
+There is no duplication and it does everything required to make the test pass.
 As there is nothing to refactor, we can continue with the second test.

 ```py
 def test_two():